MarijaBorisov/ngsi-tools/README.md

         * Type `StructuredList([JSON objects])`:
           - Example in **`.csv`** file: `[{ "refResource":"SortingType:1" , "amount":1, "unit":"C62"}, { "refResource":"SortingType:2" , "amount":2, "unit":"C62"}]` (with the correct header with property names)
           - Example in **`.json`** file: `"emittedResources": {"type": "List","value": [{"amount": 1,"refResource": "SortingType:1","unit": "C62"},{"amount": 2,"refResource": "SortingType:2","unit": "C62"}],"metadata": {}}`
-     * Name of a entity type is very important.
-The user must name the entity type so that it is the same as   property type that he expects from **`.csv/.json`** file.
      * Structures of entity types are saved in this database
      * Example of  entity type structure:
      ```console